zimmski/tavor/README.md

 Please have a look at [the documentation](https://godoc.org/github.com/zimmski/tavor/reduce/strategy) for an overview of all officially available reduce strategies of Tavor.

-### Unrolling loops
+### <a name="unrolling"></a>Unrolling loops

 Although the internal structure allows loops in its graph, Tavor currently unrolls loops for easier algorithm implementations and usage.
-A future version will supplement this by allowing loops on default.
+A future version will supplement this by allowing loops by default.

 This graph for example loops between the states <code>Idle</code> and <code>Action</code>: